fernandoem88/react-hooks-in-callback/README.md

 ...
 return (
     <div>
-        {/* useMyCustomHook will be mounted in HooksWrapper */}
+        {/* useYourCustomHook will be mounted in HooksWrapper */}
         <HooksWrapper />
         <button onClick={async () => {
-            // mount useMyCustomHook and wait for its state to be resolved. const hookState = await getHookState(useMyCustomHook);
+            // mount useYourCustomHook and wait for its state to be resolved. const hookState = await getHookState(useYourCustomHook);
-            // after being resolved, useMyCustomHook is directly unmounted.
+            // after being resolved, useYourCustomHook is directly unmounted.
         }}/>
     </div>
 )